calebridgwater/calebridgwater.github.io/README.md

 # calebridgwater.github.io
-This repository hosts code for a static, virtual, academic CV which can be updated to reflect professional experience and background.
+This repository a static, virtual, academic CV which can be updated to reflect professional experience and background.